-This is the 32nd post of a 50 article series for beginners building marketing at B2B startups.
+This is the 32nd post of a 50 article series for new marketers at B2B startups.

-The weekly email campaigns are incredibly important to get right since they are often directly responsible for driving MQLs.
-To keep us organized, let’s divide our email marketing into two categories:
+The weekly email campaigns are incredibly important since they are often directly responsible for driving MQLs.
+To keep you organized, let’s divide your email marketing into two categories:

 1. Plain text emails

 These emails look as if they were sent personally, and have a familiar look that drives responses.
 They are best utilized in nurture workflows or automatic responses to an action, like downloading a piece of content.